wuyang1002431655/tango_with_django_19/manuscript/chapter-system-setup.md

 Your prompt with change and the current virtual environment will be displayed, i.e. rango.
-Now within this environment you will be able to install all the packages you like, without interferring with your standard or other environements.
-Try `pip list` to see you dont have Django or Pillow installed in your virtual environment.
+Now within this environment you will be able to install all the packages you like, without interfering with your standard or other environments.
+Try `pip list` to see you don't have Django or Pillow installed in your virtual environment.
 You can now install them with pip so that they exist in your virtual environment.